cbmartinez42/boardify-project/README.md

 ## Description

 Do you ever feel bored out of your mind during a freaking pandemic!!
 If the answer is yes, you can waste your hours away using Boredify.
 Want to know more about cats?
 Who doesn't?!
 Let us serve up a random cat fact at will to increase your grey matter!
-If you have Zoom fatigue or are just dazing off in a conversation, use our random advise generator for something to do to break up the monotony.
-Or if you are really want to stir the pot, check out the evil insult generator!
-In any case, our app is sure to help you waste time when needed!
+If you have Zoom fatigue or are just dazing off in a conversation, you can look up your favorite Superhero or Villain!
+Use our random activity generator for something to do to break up the monotony of the day!
+Want to know what your alien or robot alter-ego looks like?
+Try our RobotHash app to serve up an avatar based on your input!

 ## User Story
 ```